OlyaBukina/test-25.10.23/README.md

-# My React template for futures projects
+# Test assignment for the JavaScript developer position